Gary S. Paxton: Biography

-His work throughout this early-1960s period is scattered over various labels, mostly his own, which he seemed to open and close on a constant basis, making regular use of the five studios he owned.
+His work throughout this early-1960s period is scattered over various labels, mostly his own (first "Garpax" and quickly followed up with "G.S.P.
+Records") which he seemed to open and close on a constant basis, making regular use of the five studios he owned.

 Over the years, Paxton built a reputation as an eccentric figure in the recording industry.
 Brian Wilson was known to admire his talents, and Phil Spector to fear him.

 His creativity and knack for promotion were legendary, but could also run to excess: once, after a local radio station dismissed one of his records ("Elephant Game (Part One)" by Renfro & Jackson) as "too black", he assembled a protest parade down Hollywood Boulevard in Los Angeles, California, consisting of 15 cheerleaders and a live elephant pulling a Volkswagen convertible.
 He was arrested after the elephant got scared and began to defecate in the street.

 In the later 1960s, he gradually turned to the burgeoning Bakersfield sound in country music.
 By 1967, he had relocated entirely to that city, where he ran a variety of businesses and founded the label Bakersfield International.
 He moved on to Nashville, Tennessee, in 1970, and in 1971, following his partner's suicide and his own long struggles with drugs and alcohol, he converted to Christianity.
 He turned his talents to gospel music, becoming part of the hippie countercultural Jesus movement, and worked in gospel ever since, while maintaining an interest in country.
 Paxton recorded many of his country and gospel albums under the "Rusty Dean" alias.

 On December 29, 1980, Paxton was shot three times by hitmen (allegedly) hired by Vern Gosdin, a country singer he was producing, putting him out of the music world for eight years and nearly ending his life.
 After the trial, he visited the men in prison and forgave them.
 Paxton left Nashville in 1999 and lived in Branson, Missouri, with his fourth wife, Vicki Sue Roberts.
 He suffered from hepatitis C and almost died from the disease in 1990.
-Paxton made it very clear that his name is Gary S. Paxton, not "Gary Paxton". in the 2000s, Paxton became associated with a number of performers working in Branson, Missouri, including former members of Bill Haley and His Comets who, as The Comets, recorded a single produced by Paxton, who was credited as "Grandpa Rock"; the single was entitled "When I Die, Just Bury Me at Wal-Mart (So My Wife Will Come and Visit Me)".
+Paxton made it very clear that his name is Gary S. Paxton, not "Gary Paxton".
+In the 2000s, Paxton became associated with a number of performers working in Branson, Missouri, including former members of Bill Haley and His Comets who, as The Comets, recorded a single produced by Paxton, who was credited as "Grandpa Rock"; the single was entitled "When I Die, Just Bury Me at Wal-Mart (So My Wife Will Come and Visit Me)".